Network Requirements for Webex Teams Services

 Proxy Inspection and Certificate Pinning

 Webex Teams validates the certificates of the systems it communicates with.
-It does this by ensuring that the certificates presented when establishing a TLS session can be validated against the list of trusted root CA certificates installed in the operating system of the device, and PINs (hashes) of the Public Keys of intermediate certificates installed in the Webex Teams app .
-Webex Teams also ensures that certificates are not issued by a known malicious, or compromised Certificate Authorities.
+It does this by ensuring that the certificates presented when establishing a TLS session can be validated against the list of trusted root CA certificates installed in the operating system of the Webex Teams App or device.
+Webex Teams Apps and devices also check that certificates are not issued by a known malicious, or compromised Certificate Authority.

 802.1X – Port based Network Access control